vishnraj/go-scraper/README.md

   go-dynamic-fetch watch email [flags]

 Flags:
       --from string                  Email address to send message from -h, --help                         help for email
-      --sender-password string   Password for the from email specified (specify as an environment variable) --subject string           Subject to be specified (default "Go-Dynamic-Fetch Watcher") --to string                Email address to send message to
+      --sender-password-env string   Password for the from email specified (specify as an environment variable) --subject string               Subject to be specified (default "Go-Dynamic-Fetch Watcher") --to string                    Email address to send message to

 Global Flags:
   -a, --agent string        User agent to request as - if not specified the default is used (default "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_14_5) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/77.0.3830.0 Safari/537.36")